About This Chapter

 5. Using Sodium Hydroxide Solution to Identify Metal Ions

-Sodium hydroxide is a base, and reacts with metallic ions.
+Sodium hydroxide is a base, and it reacts with metallic ions.
 The results of these reactions can be used to identify the metal in the ionic compound.
-In this lesson, we will learn how to conduct these tests and how to interpret the results.
+In this lesson, we will learn how to conduct these tests and interpret the results.

 6. Identifying Carbonates, Halides & Sulfates

 Watching what happens in chemical reactions can help identify unknown compounds.
 In this lesson, we will learn how to identify carbonates, halides, and sulfates.

 7. Instrumental Methods for Identifying Elements & Compounds

 In this lesson, we will discuss some common techniques scientist use to identify atoms and molecules.
 Specifically, we will introduce the field of spectroscopy.